anotherRedbeard/dotnetcore-docs-hello-world/README.md

 This sample demonstrates a tiny Hello World .NET Core app for [App Service Web App](https://docs.microsoft.com/azure/app-service-web).
 This sample can be used in a .NET Azure App Service app as well as in a Custom Container Azure App Service app.

 Another feature of this sample is it uses [WebJobs in Azure App Service](https://learn.microsoft.com/en-us/azure/app-service/overview-webjobs).
 I'm using a triggered, scheduled WebJob to run a command line app.
 The command line app is a simple console app that runs every 5 minutes and writes to the console.
-The WebJob `TriggeredDemo` is configured in the `Dockerfile.linux` by copying `webjobs/webJobSample.sh` (the execution script) and `webjobs/settings.job` (the schedule) to the conventional `/webjobs/triggered/triggeredDemo` path within the image.
-The `webJobSample.sh` script then executes the `dotnetcoresample.dll run-command-line` command.
+The WebJob `TriggeredDemo` is configured in the `Dockerfile.linux` by copying the `webjobs/triggered/TriggeredDemo/webJobSample.sh` execution script and `webjobs/triggered/TriggeredDemo/settings.job` schedule into the image under `/webjobs/triggered/TriggeredDemo`.
+The `webJobSample.sh` script executes `dotnetcoresample.dll run-command-line`.

 ## Features